jcpsimmons/codex/blog-articles/19-9-10_one-year-off-social-media.md

 ### Presence

 I feel as though my reality is less mediated in the ways that a social media user's is.
 I don't visually see things as potential photos for capturing and posting for other people to see (so that I can get approval), I just see them.
 When I have ideas I think are good, I don't just shit them out, half-baked, as a 'status update'.
 I stew on them, exploring for weeks or months and write them out like this when I want to post them.
 Usually they just go in a notebook.

-Disturbingly I feel disgust that sometimes takes me out of the moment.
-I was swimming in an apartment complex pool last week.
-It was hot out, low 90s.